JooJHenrique/mini-cinema-java/README.md

-# Mini Cinema - model.Ticket System
+# Mini Cinema - Ticket System

 A complete command-line experience for purchasing movie tickets, developed in Java using object-oriented programming principles.